sourcegraph/handbook/content/departments/technical-success/ce/process/gtm-prioritization.md

 # GTM Backlog Prioritization

 Our customer's voices need to be heard and need to be reflected in the Product and Engineering decisions that we make.
-In an effort to bring this to the forefront, we will use the following process to identify the highest priorities of our customers as they pertain to our internal initiatives and strategic goals, and ensure that these priorities are then weighted in the overall product roadmap and Job Fair decision making.
+In an effort to bring this to the forefront, we will use the following process to identify the highest priorities of our customers as they pertain to our internal initiatives and strategic goals, and ensure that these priorities are then weighted in the overall product roadmap and product planning decision making.
 This process is the responsibility of the go-to-market teams.
 In particular, account teams should feel accountable for bringing any and all product feedback forward and ensuring this feedback is accurately and completely conveyed.

 ### Process